hetalprajapati99/new-topic-modeling/README.md

    1. **Start a Local Server:**

-      Navigate to the directory containing your HTML file and run"
+      Navigate to the directory containing your HTML file and run:

       ```bash
       python -m http.server 8000